Skip to main content

 4. Make sure it's enabled

-For tools to work, you need to connect credentials:
+For tools to work, you need to add provider credentials:

 See Setting Up Credentials for detailed instructions.